makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 * [ ] Wait till the Exec Doc is merged
 * Exec Doc checks
-  * [ ] Check that every action present in the spell code is present in the Exec Doc
+  * [ ] Check that every action in the spell code is present in the Exec Doc
   * [ ] Check that every action in the Exec Doc is present in the spell code
   * [ ] Office hours value in the Exec Doc matches the spell
   * [ ] Sum of all payments in the Exec Doc matches the tests